lupyuen/visual-embedded-rust/README.md

 4️⃣ We should see `Shut Down And Power Off Your Raspberry Pi`…

-If you see `Clock Speed` and nothing else after that…
+If we see `Clock Speed` and nothing else after that…

 ```
 Info : BCM2835 SPI SWD driver